David Knapp, PhD, is the president of a consulting firm which specializes in leadership training, management development, and coaching.

-In its first year, the program attracted nearly 25% of the North American staff who reported greater satisfaction and rewards from their mentoring relationship now that they, not the company, were in charge of how the mentoring relationship developed.
+In its first year, the program attracted nearly 25 percent of the North American staff who reported greater satisfaction and rewards from their mentoring relationship now that they, not the company, were in charge of how the mentoring relationship developed.

-- Communication Skills - A regional accounting organization asked Dr. Knapp to work with 55 business and government professionals from
+- Communication Skills.
+A regional accounting organization asked Dr. Knapp to work with 55 business and government professionals

-different organizations on improving their communication skills by better understanding their own communication styles, as well as those of their
+from different organizations on improving their communication skills by better understanding their own communication styles, as well as those of

 In post-session evaluations, 40 of the 55 participants responded that the work with David had been "highly valuable" to their careers, and the other 15 reported that it had been "valuable."
 Furthermore, all but one of the participants indicated that they would like to work with Dr. Knapp in the future, while all 55 participants said they would recommend David's work to others.